 We use both TALE and Graemlin (using code download from http://graemlin.stanford.edu/) to query the rat and the mouse PINs against the human PIN.
-We compare the two methods using the effectiveness measures: the number of KEGGs hit and the average KEGG coverage as proposed in [4].
-The number of KEGGs hit is the number of pathways in the KEGG database [12] aligned between 2 species.
-A KEGG pathway is considered as a hit if at least 3 proteins in the pathway are aligned to their counterparts in the pathway of the other species.
-KEGG coverage is the fraction of proteins aligned within a pathway.

-As shown in Table 2, TALE achieves significant larger number of KEGGs hit and better average KEGG coverage than Graemlin.
+We compare the two methods using the effectiveness measures: the number of KEGGs hit1 and the average KEGG coverage2 as proposed in [4].
+As shown in Table II, TALE achieves significant larger number of KEGGs hit and better average KEGG coverage than Graemlin.
 Most noticeable is the big difference in running time.
 TALE only takes about 1 second for the two queries while Graemlin takes 4.8 hours.
 In addition, TALE only takes about 1 second to build the index on the human PIN.